Welcome to North Carolina Coalition On Aging

 - Establish a joint legislative committee to examine issues pertaining to the state’s growing older adult population, including health care and financial security, and to make recommendations on how the state can better support North Carolinians to age with dignity.

 A special provision was included in the budget bill that calls on the co-chairs of the Joint Legislative Oversight Committee on Health and Human Services to consider appointing a subcommittee on aging to examine the state’s delivery of services for older adults in order to determine their needs and to make recommendations on how to address these needs.
+The leadership of the Joint Legislative Oversight Committee established a subcommittee on aging in October of 2017.
+Subcommittee chairs are Rep. Josh Dobson (R - Avery, McDowell, and Mitchell) and Sen. Joyce Krawiec (R - Forsyth and Yadkin).

 - Increase state funding and support for adult protective services (APS) and guardianship services and conduct a comprehensive evaluation of these services.